ganlanyuan/SASS4beginner/README.md

 Color functions and management.

 ### #9 Write your components
-Basis rule to write your components.
+Basis rules to write your components.

 ### #10 Rocket usage
 Learn to use Rocket.